 Most average 7/6es are natural comedians.
 The sevenish desire to entertain others is enhanced by the sixish desire to be liked.
 Driven by sixish anxiety into wild, sevenish schemes, they can at times become panic-stricken if their impulsive plans lead them into difficulty.
 Sevenish gaiety is more powerful than sixish mistrust, so they might not choose their friends wisely.
 Unlike the power-oriented 7/8, 7/6 would rather move away from conflict than into it.

-Balanced 7/6 finds a new kind of centered calmness, as impulsivity and the desire to entertain begin to fall away.
+Balanced 7/6 finds a centered calmness, as impulsivity and the desire to entertain begin to fall away.
 Instead of shifting to another mood, there is a willingness to wait and see where this one leads.
 The slippery, happy-go-lucky quality is replaced by a smooth feeling of attentive watchfulness.
 There is a kind of directed, joyful intelligence to the healthy 7/6, like a sure presence, with an unlimited attention span.

 Extremely integrated 7/6 becomes the master of many talents because of fiveish perceptivity, combined with deep fulfillment and pleasure from the experience of being fully present.
 7/6 is profoundly grateful for the continuing opportunity to take part in the unfolding drama of life.
 (What a gorgeous, unpredictably fantastic world!
 What incredible beauty there is in even the smallest details of this universe!
 How excitingly alive I feel, and how at-one with the world!
 Let’s celebrate together the deep abundance of life and love.)